SwEng2-2025i/MJ7h/laboratories/laboratory_1/1000790737/README.md

 - `NotificationHandler` abstract base class defines the chain interface
 - `EmailHandler`, `SMSHandler`, `ConsoleHandler` implement specific channel logic
 - Each handler attempts delivery and passes to the next handler if it fails
+- It is responsible only for ensuring that the next link in the chain attempts to handle it

 **Benefits**:
 - Decouples senders from receivers